This beef goulash is a hearty, warming stew of slow-cooked, fall-apart beef in a rich and slightly smoky tomato and paprika sauce.

 - 2 tbsp plain (all-purpose) flour

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/2 tsp freshly ground black pepper
+- ½ tsp freshly ground black pepper

-- 2 brown onions peeled and diced
+- 2 brown onions - peeled and diced

-- 2 fat cloves garlic peeled and minced
+- 2 fat cloves garlic - peeled and minced

-- 2 tbsp tomato puree
+- 2 tbsp tomato puree - paste for US

 - 2 tbsp paprika

-- 1 tbsp smoked paprika just use regular if you don't have smoked
+- 1 tbsp smoked paprika - just use regular if you don't have smoked

-- large pinch of salt and pepper
+- large pinch salt and pepper

-- 800 g canned chopped tomatoes in juice
+- 2 x 400 g (2 x 14 oz) tins chopped tomatoes in juice

-- 600 ml hot beef stock (water plus 2 stock cubes is fine)
+- 600 ml (2 ¼ cups) hot beef stock - water plus 2 stock cubes is fine

-- 1 tbsp honey optional - this is just to neutralize some of the acidity from the tomatoes
+- 1 tbsp honey - optional - this is just to neutralize some of the acidity from the tomatoes

-- 2 red bell peppers deseeded and sliced
+- 2 red bell peppers - deseeded and sliced

-- 225 ml sour cream
+- 225 ml (1 cup) sour cream

-- Cooked pasta - such as pappardelle, tagliatelle or penne
+- cooked pasta - such as pappardelle, tagliatelle or penne

 - handful of chopped parsley

-- Extra sour cream
+- extra sour cream

 - Turn down the heat and place the onions in the pan and cook for 2-3 minutes, stirring (try to scrape up a some of the brown bits that may have stuck to the bottom of the pan.
-Keep the heat low to ensure it doesn't burn).
-Add in the garlic and tomato puree, stir, then add the beef back in.
+Keep the heat low to ensure it doesn't burn).2 brown onions

 - Once simmering, scrape up any bits from the bottom of the pan and stir.
 Then place a lid on and place in the oven to cook for 3 hours 30 minutes.